-No, the IU-sponsored retirement plans and Social Security are used to calculate each employee’s estimated annual lifetime retirement income.
-Personal savings and/or income derived from IRAs, other retirement plans, etc. should also be considered by each employee.
+No, the IU-sponsored retirement plans are used to calculate each employee’s estimated annual lifetime retirement income.
+Social Security, PERF, personal savings and/or income derived from IRAs, other retirement plans, etc. should also be considered by each employee.
 The Retirement Readiness Online Calculator allows for participants to add in other forms of retirement savings and pensions.

 Q: What is full Social Security retirement age?
 What happens if I want to retire early or after reaching full Social Security retirement age?